-A trip to the Santa Barbara Zoo is not just an outing – it’s also a fun and educational experience.
-With 146 species of mammals, reptiles, birds and insects there’s a good chance everyone’s favorite friend can be seen here.
-With Masai giraffes, Chilean flamingos and Madagascar hissing cockroaches it’s as if a worldwide trip can be experienced within just one visit to the 30-acre zoo.
+A day at the Santa Barbara Zoo is not just an outing – it’s also a fun and educational experience for all ages!
+With 146 species of mammals, reptiles, birds and insects, there’s a good chance everyone’s favorite friend will be seen here.
+With Masai giraffes, Chilean flamingos, and Madagascar hissing cockroaches, it’s as if you experience a worldwide trip with just one visit to this 30-acre zoo.

 the birds into the wild in 1992.
 Although the condors’ ranks have risen from 22 in 1982 to the almost 400 today, this magnificent bird is still a critically-endangered species and the zoo remains dedicated to its survival, as well as that of all animals.

-Of course, the animals steal the show, but there are so many other attractions at the Zoo.
+Zoo Train – Of course the animals steal the show, but there are so many other attractions at the Zoo.
 Be sure to take a ride on the zoo train that circles the perimeter as it is a delight for all ages.

-After a day exploring and learning, the staff at Eagle Inn are ready to welcome you to your home away from home for a refreshing rest.
-The cozy accommodations will rejuvenate you so you can enjoy the nightlife of Santa Barbara.
+Santa Barbara Lodging – After a day exploring and learning, the staff at Eagle Inn are ready to welcome you to your home away from home for a refreshing rest.
+The cozy accommodations will rejuvenate you so you can also enjoy Santa Barbara’s nightlife.

 Header Photo by David Collier Courtesy of Visit California